 If you were to ask a group of business owners about their worst nightmare, most of them would probably say “filing for bankruptcy.”
 Few words in the business world carry this much dread.
 Many believe that having no choice but to file for business bankruptcy confirms that you’ve officially hit rock bottom.
 It means your business has failed, and the fact that you now have a bankruptcy on your record will change your personal and professional life forever.

-Any business bankruptcy attorney, however, would likely agree that bankruptcy is also one of the most misunderstood terms in the business world.
+However, any business bankruptcy attorney would likely agree that bankruptcy is also one of the most misunderstood terms in the business world.
 Contrary to popular belief, filing for business bankruptcy does not always have a purely negative outcome.

 The concept of business bankruptcy was invented to help businesses deal with hazardous levels of debt.
-Depending on the severity of your debt, filing for bankruptcy could be the most logical solution for keeping your business alive.
+Depending on your debt’s severity, filing for bankruptcy could be the most logical solution for keeping your business alive.
 In some cases, filing for bankruptcy is more of a strategic move than a last resort.
 It might allow the company to recover without the same burdens that nearly led to its demise.

 The Outcome Depends On The Type

-The outcome of the bankruptcy also depends on the type of bankruptcy: Chapter 7, Chapter 11, or Chapter 13.
+The bankruptcy outcome also depends on the type of bankruptcy: Chapter 7, Chapter 11, or Chapter 13.
 Each type offers its pros and cons, so this decision must be made very carefully.
 Additional factors include the time and costs associated with specific processes.

 In this guide, we’ll explain how small businesses file for bankruptcy, along with the risks and potential rewards of each type.